deanna-stover/coursesCNU/2020/idst270fall2020/juxta.md

 ### - Transcriptions

 I will assign you a few pages of the [manuscript version of “The Yellow Wall-Paper”](http://schlesinger.radcliffe.harvard.edu/onlinecollections/gilman/search?topics[]=The%20Yellow%20Wall-Paper%20(Manuscript)&page=1) to transcribe.
-The list of what passage you're assigned is forthcoming.
+The assigned passages are in our Shared Google Drive.

 * ***Diplomatic Transcription** - Monday, September 28th*